What Happens If You Don't Pay RBC?

 A one-time lump-sum settlement eliminates your RBC debt for less than the full outstanding balance.

-With one exception, the collection stays on your Equifax Canada and TransUnion credit reports for six years from the date of first delinquency, marked as settled.
-If you are an Ontario resident, the collection item remains on your TransUnion credit report for seven years from the date of first delinquency.
+The collection stays on your Equifax Canada and TransUnion credit reports for six years from the date of first delinquency, marked as settled.

 Consumer proposal